AndrewAnnex/SpiceyPy/README.rst

 First install the dependencies (numpy, six, pytest).
 Then download the project, extract it, and inside just run ``python setup.py install``.
 If you are updating to the newest commit/version, be sure to completely delete the SpiceyPy folder in your site-packages.
-This can most commonly be done by uninstalling SpiceyPy using pip.
+This is normally by running ``pip uninstall spiceypy``

 Known Working Environments:
 ---------------------------